fenriskiba/fenriskiba.github.io/tech/linux/distro-hopping-2025.md

   * I don't want something like this to be a disqualifier, especially since they do provide an easy way to fix it, but it still makes it hard to recommend to less technical users who wouldn't think to update the kernel.
 * From what I can tell, Mint does a decent job with accessibility, having build the tools right into the system configurations.
 * Tried running steam link.
 Network test was fine, but acted like network was an issue when actually trying to stream (before even getting to game).
   * Not sure if the issue is with Mint, Steam, or the Steamlink.
-Steamlink hardware is pretty old and abandonded by valve.
+Steamlink hardware is pretty old and abandoned by valve.
+    * Probably not an issue with the Steamlink hardware.
+Tried it w/ Steamlink on TV too, but that didn't work.
   * Since trying, I've been having issues running steam.
 Very similar to [this issue in the Mint Forums](https://forums.linuxmint.com/viewtopic.php?t=400351), except the fix there doesn't help. ~~Going to try fully purging Steam files and see if that fixes it.
 If it does then I may try steamlink again.~~
     * I can get things working by launching from software manager or right clicking and going straight to library.
     * Was also able to get it working by just removing the Steam icon, which caused it to default to the "Install Steam" icon, which opens Steam fine.
   * Going to just ignore it for now and try again with the next distro.
 If it's a problem there too, then it's probably Steam/the Steam Link, at which point this probably just isn't a viable solution right now.
+* Tried Moonlight/Sunshine for remote control.
+  * Works well from laptop, so it's definitely a useful tool (though I do want to try other remote control apps given time as well).
+Not ideal due to resolution awkwardness and (probably) bitrate (didn't test, but need to reduce res anyway for laptop display), but definitely viable if I don't like other remote control apps.
+  * Can connect from TV, but with reduced resolution/bitrate.
+More importantly, can't use current controller due to limitation of the TV ([only works w/ bluetooth or wired, not 2.4Ghz Wireless](https://www.reddit.com/r/AndroidTV/comments/11ye35n/problem_connecting_8bitdo_ultimate_24g_controller/)).
 * Tried SteamVR, but no luck.
 Didn't expect much after some previous experience and reading about Mint not supporting DRM sharing.
   * Not sure if my headset being a Meta Quest 3 is relevant or not.
 * Randomly went to my computer one day and it wouldn't respond to anything.
 Had to hard restart and then everything *seemed* to work fine.